Frequently Asked Questions

 How large are the classes?

 We keep our classes small and focus on individual learners.
 At present all our classes are below 10 children and our student to teacher ratio in the school is 3:1.
-We will allow this to expand to a maximum of 6:1 for the 2021 academic year.

 Can parents visit?